Concentrates & Extracts: The Types, Benefits, and Reasons to Consume

-Last, but not least, are one of the most well-known and commonly consumed cannabis extracts — oils.
+Last, but not least, are one of the most well-known and commonly consumed cannabis extracts — Oils.
 There are numerous cannabis oils, which are thicker in consistency than tinctures, but not as solid as shatter.
 Oils are where we see CO2 and alcohol extraction dominate the market.
 The popularity of oils can be attributed to both their accessibility and their unbeatable convenience for vaping.

 The tidal wave of vape pens, portable vaporizers, and vaping devices on the market today has helped cannabis oils achieve a level of consumer acceptance which may soon see it take its place as the number one choice of medical consumers.
 Cannabis oils are often sold in pre-filled vape cartridges, pre-filled capsules, and separately to be manually added into chambers of handheld vaporizer devices.
 Oils are often popular forms of edible due to their reliably broad spectrum.
 Some examples of these increasingly popular oils include Rick Simpson Oil (RSO), BHO, CO2 extracted oil, and THC honey oil.

-Each extract can be consumed in differing manners, but the three key methods are dabbing, vaping, and consuming orally.
+Each extract or concentrate can be consumed in differing manners, but the three key methods are dabbing, vaping, and consuming orally.
 Shatter, wax, budder, crumble, live resin, and diamond are primarily dabbed.
 Oils and tinctures can be taken orally or vaped.
 Distillate can be dabbed, taken orally, or vaped depending on a user’s preference and the equipment they have.